JonthMM/Bachelor-thesis/README.md

-## Repository for my bachelorthesis
+## Repository for my Bachelorthesis

-## “Evaluation of drought definitions in scientific publications using automated information retrieval:  An examination of the methodology and accuracy of scientific publications in forested areas on drought”
+“Evaluation of drought definitions in scientific publications using automated information retrieval:  An examination of the methodology and accuracy of scientific publications in forested areas on drought”

 <a id="readme-top"></a>
 <!-- TABLE OF CONTENTS -->